Managing PARKINSON'S

 While there are many other ways that these specialists can provide support, it is always best to talk to your doctor to discuss options on treatment and therapy.

-Having good support can be very important during your journey with PD as it can make daily struggles feel more manageable.
+A great support network can be very important during a journey with PD as it can make daily struggles feel more manageable.
 Support can include family, support groups, and healthcare providers.
 Having support can empower you to better understand your condition and feel less isolated.

-Additional supporters include Promotores who are helping bridge the gap in underserved communities by connecting people to their community and resources.
+Additional supporters include Promotora's who help bridge the gap in underserved communities by connecting people to local resources.

-Church leaders can also be a part of your support group by connecting you with resources and providing social support.
+Church leaders can also be a part of your support group by connecting you with resources and provide social support.

 Learn more about support groups in your area